Panthers add to the most successful women's class under Chuck Knoles

 Knoles has recruited student-athletes both nationally and on foreign soil.
 Pitt is currently represented by 18 international student-athletes, roughly 32 percent of the team.
 The distance travelled to recruit has proved beneficial, as the Panthers have received votes in the Top 25 College Swimming Coaches Association of America (CSCAA) and Collegeswimming.com dual-meet polls in recent years.

-This past season, Pitt was rated No. 25 by Collegeswimming.com with the addition of newcomers Luke Nosbisch, Jonathan Lierley, Kourosh Ahani, Austin Caldwell, Joseph Notarianni and John Pidgeon.
+In the 2011-12 season, Pitt was rated No. 25 by Collegeswimming.com with the addition of newcomers Luke Nosbisch, Jonathan Lierley, Kourosh Ahani, Austin Caldwell, Joseph Notarianni and John Pidgeon.
 This was an improvement upon the men's 2010 class, which was ranked as a group that `caught the eye,' of Collegeswimming.com.

 After Knoles took over the women's team reins in 2002-03, the Panther women broke 13 school records in his first season.
 The following year, more records fell and the women's team received votes in the CSCAA national rankings for the first time in nearly a decade.